nikunjt0/cornerCommRadarDetection/README.md

 ### Hardware Setup
 Connect the radar to a computer using the USB cable.
 Take note of what port is being used.
 Follow instructions in `Visualizer.zip`.
 To setup the corner reflector, you will need a 3-wire 5V servo.
 The Tower Pro 9g is what we used.
 Wire up the servo to pins 4 (5V power), 6 (ground), and 11 (GPIO17).
 Other pins could be used but would require modification of the code in `run_servo.py`.
 To setup the corner reflector, attach it to the servo securely.
 We used a small binder clip.
 It may also be helpful to have an enclosure or some structure to securely hold the servo.
-If you have the ability, you can print the servo holder in `Servo holder.zip` to do this job.
+If you have the ability, you can print the servo holder we made in `Servo holder.zip` to do this job.
 ### How to run the code / use the system
 ##### Radar
 Using the COM port you took note of, use the visualizer GUI to run the radar.
 Use Final.cfg as the config file.
 The data will automatically be saved to a folder of bin files.